Qiskit/qiskit_sphinx_theme/docs_guidelines/how_to/add_code.rst

 ``jupyter-execute``
 -------------------

-With ``jupyter-execute`` you can include cells that are executed in a Jupyter kernel and show the output of that code in your documentation.
+If you want to run Python code that includes visualization, you can use ``jupyter-execute`` to include cells that are executed in a Jupyter kernel and show the output of that code in your documentation.
 The syntax is:

 .. code-block:: text